clay-computer-science/2025-game/README.md

 You will be building out a card game using Godot and GDScript.
 * The game will be a 2D game where the player constructs a deck of cards and plays against an AI opponent.
-* The game structure will be similar to games like Gwent and Marvel Rivals, where cards will have a score and special effects to turn the tide of the game.
+* The game structure will be similar to games like Gwent and Marvel Snap, where cards will have a score and special effects to turn the tide of the game.
 * Requirements for the game will be found in the [Game Design](#game-design) section.